Updated: Oct 24

 The Georgian mansion was originally square, a porch and rear extension were added in the 1860s

 By the 1960s, the Hamilton family's wealth had diminished.
 They sold much of the land owned by them.

 John Hamilton gifted the Rozelle estate to The Royal Burgh of Ayr in 1968, his only condition being that the land would be used as a local amenity for cultural and recreational purposes.

 Mrs. Mary Maclaurin bestowed money to the town of Ayr in the 1970s which enabled some restoration works to be carried out to the stables and what was once the servants’ quarters, resulting in the development of the Maclaurin art gallery, which opened in 1976.

 From the completion of the mansion until it was gifted to Ayr town council, the only occupiers were the Hamilton family.

-Unfortunately Belleisle mansion was destroyed by fire in 2019.
-It has been bought by South Ayrshire Council who are planning development and renovation.
+Unfortunately, the Belleisle mansion was destroyed by fire in 2019.
+It has been bought by South Ayrshire Council which is planning development and renovation.

 Above, Stella the Staffy enjoying Rozelle.